Teikyo Lab.

 Graduation thesis progress report meeting.
 Students who are planning to write papers are presenting research reports on a variety of modern themes, such as the history of Mitsukoshi Department Store and Niigata.

-In the future, Professor Koyama says he would like to take a closer look at modern Japanese history over a longer span, including politics and society during the post-war occupation period.
-In the research I am currently working on, I am trying to find out why politician Takao Saito was able to continue to advocate for liberalism despite being expelled for making anti-military speeches during the war.
-It will probably be a long job, but I'm sure that at the end of the journey, I will be able to see what ``freedom'' and ``speech'' should be.
+Professor Koyama says that in the future he would like to take a closer look at modern Japanese history over an even longer span, including the politics and society of the postwar occupation period.
+In his current research, he is exploring why a politician named Saito Takao was expelled for making anti-military speeches during the war, but was still able to continue to advocate for liberalism.
+This will likely be a long undertaking, but at the end of the journey, he is sure to gain insight into the true nature of "freedom" and "free speech."

-"It's important for students to find a theme that they are interested in.
-Whatever theme a student chooses, we accept it at least once and support them by giving them advice on how to research it," (Professor Koyama).
+"It is important for students to find a topic that interests them.
+Whatever topic a student chooses, we will accept it and support them by giving them advice on how to research it," says Professor Koyama.